 - a module that requires users to fill out a captcha before they can register for a wiki;

-UBOS identifies each app installed at a particular site with a unique identifier, such as aa6b76deec72fc2e86c812372e5922b9533ca2d58.
-UBOS commands that refer to a particular installation of an app generally require that the corresponding appconfigid is specified.
-This is particularly important if a device contains several installations of the same app at different virtual hostnames, for example.
-(See also siteid.)
+UBOS identifies each App installed at a particular Site with a unique identifier, such as aa6b76deec72fc2e86c812372e5922b9533ca2d58.
+UBOS commands that refer to a particular installation of an App generally require that the corresponding AppConfigId is specified.
+This is particularly important if a Device has several installations of the same App, such as at different Sites and AppConfigurations.

 - Arch Linux